nikohou/net-load-forecasting/README.md

-# net_load_forecasting
+# Day-ahead net load forecasting with self-attention

-This is the accompanying repository for to my paper: "Day-ahead net load forecasting with self-attention: dealing with meter and meta data unavailability by combining physical and data-driven models"
+This is the official repository for the paper: ("Day-ahead net load forecasting with self-attention: dealing with meter and meta data unavailability by combining physical and data-driven models")[]